 Lentil & Vegetable Soup is a true classic.
 I have several lentil soup varieties in my recipe box, and this nutrition-packed italian version is a go-to for me because it’s quick & easy to make.
-Filled with lentils, vegetables, tomatoes, dried herbs and my secret weapon ingredient, it’s clean, simple and straight forward yet super flavorful and addicting.
+Filled with lentils, vegetables, tomatoes and dried herbs – it’s a simple, comforting and nourishing meal – especially when served with crusty bread for dipping and dunking.

 As in most of my recipes, the health factor of this soup is equal to its deliciousness – here’s why….

 Lentils are a nutritional power house and one of my favorite legume varieties.
 Packed with fiber, lentils help to cleanse the body, regulate digestion, aid in lowering cholesterol and manage blood-sugar.
 Additionally, lentils provide vitamin-b, protein and iron.

 Vegetables such as the mix of carrot, bell pepper, celery, zucchini & onion used in this recipe, add fiber as well as vitamin-a, potassium, iron, magnesium and vitamin b-6.

 Fragrant dried thyme and oregano leaves add depth in this recipe.
 I use these particular dried herbs on the regular – they are 100% always on hand.
 I find that dried thyme and fresh thyme taste pretty much the same when used in dishes that are thoroughly heated (soups, pasta sauces, slow roasted meets, etc).
 I’ll use fresh thyme sometimes too, because I often have it around, but for my quick soups and homemade marinara, dried thyme is my standard.
 As for oregano, this is my number one dried herb, you’ll see me add it to almost everything.